Are Dental Implants Worth It?

 How long does a dental implant procedure take?

 A single dental implant procedure typically takes 1 to 3 hours.
 Full mouth dental implants may take longer depending on complexity and whether additional treatments like bone grafting are required.
+The same day dental implant procedure involves placing the implant and attaching a temporary tooth within a single visit.

 How long do dental implants last?